Jan Guillou: Employment

 Guillou started his career as a journalist writing for the magazine FIB aktuellt from 1966 to 1967.
 He later co-founded the Folket i Bild/Kulturfront magazine, at which he worked from 1972 until 1977.
 He currently writes a column for Aftonbladet and also comments occasionally in other news outlets on current events usually taking the left-wing and the Anti-American side, particularly the conflicts in the Middle East and miscellaneous domestic issues, including the United States' War on Terrorism, Israeli policy towards the Palestinians, the Swedish Security Service, Swedish courtroom procedures and public inquiries.

 Guillou has served as the host of several television programmes: Magazinet (1981–1984), Rekordmagazinet (last years together with Göran Skytte) and Grabbarna på Fagerhult (together with Pär Lorentzon and Leif G. W. Persson), all shown on Sveriges Television.

 He co-authored the crime/drama television series Talismanen (TV4, 2003).
 In the series, Guillou and co-author Henning Mankell both play the roles of themselves.
 Guillou also authored and narrated the history documentary series Arns rike (TV4, 2004) and Häxornas tid (TV4, 2005).

+He was awarded the Lenin Award (Sweden) in 2014, and at the prize ceremony Cecilia Cervin said this about him: "You have remained "cheeky", or refractory as Jan Myrdal usually calls it, i.e., disobedient, defiant, resilient, through a long writing life.
+You have achieved a lot with it and that is why we pay tribute to you today."